Singaporean Man Who Sold His Company For $80 Million Now Sells Soup

 Singaporean entrepreneur Ivan Lee may have sold a big chunk of his restaurant in 2008, but he’s now back selling soup.
-It’s called the Hot Soup Diet and it aims to make soup healthy and accessible.

 Co-founded with Dean Chan, the eight-month-old startup is designed to replace heavy consumption of unhealthy food, Vulcan Post reported.
 As told by the outlet, the soups are prepared by dietitians, complementing the routine of those trying to lose some weight.